Rubinder25/SyncSubtitles/README.md

 # SyncSubtitles
-Sync subtitles in .srt  files
+Sync subtitles in .srt  files using NodeJS

 # Usage
 <code>